 Come to me, all who labor and are heavy laden, and I will give you rest.
 Take my yoke upon you, and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.—Matthew 11:28–29

-If you’re putting together a service with a more reflective tone, this quote from Jesus is a strong call to worship.
-Worship leaders are often guilty of talking about worship in a way that assumes everyone is already full of joy.
-This invitation can be used to acknowledge that not everyone comes to worship from the most ideal circumstances—but worship can still be a place where they find peace.
+If you’re putting together a worship service with a more somber tone and reflective worship songs, this quote from Jesus is a strong call to worship.
+This invitation can be used to acknowledge the peace that comes from bringing your burdens to Jesus and resting in His unfailing love.

 Draw near in confidence: Hebrews 4

 Since then we have a great high priest who has passed through the heavens, Jesus, the Son of God, let us hold fast our confession.
 For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
 Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.—Hebrews 4:14–16

 One of the glories of the gospel is that—because of Jesus Christ—we all have access to the throne room of God.
 The invitation to confidently approach God and receive mercy and grace is what sets Christianity apart from any world religion.
 This call to worship reminds us of the mercy and grace of Jesus Christ who came and died for our sins to redeem us and restore us to the Father.
 We have the ultimate hope!

 Behold, I stand at the door and knock.
 If anyone hears my voice and opens the door, I will come in to him and eat with him, and he with me.—Revelation 3:20